Launton Church of England Primary School

 Children are offered a morning place or an afternoon place (but not split sessions), or a 30- hour place.
 Where children have a morning place and their parent/ carer wishes to pay for regular afternoon sessions, we will accommodate this where space allows.

 Places are offered on the condition that the full 15- hour/ 30- hour funding is given to Launton Nursery Class and that Launton Nursery Class is named as the primary setting.
 If a full day place is offered, or parents/ carers have paid for regular afternoon sessions, children may remain in the nursery for lunch club for which there is a small charge.
-Parents may book a hot lunch from Fresh Start (the catering company that provides meals in our school), or provide a packed lunch.
+Parents may book a hot lunch from The School Lunch Company (the catering company that provides meals in our school), or provide a packed lunch.

 If you are interested in a nursery place, please contact the school office directly.
 If you wish to apply for a September place, please send your application form by 1st May, If you wish to apply for a January place, please send your application form by 1st October, If you wish to apply for a place after Easter, please send your application form by 1st February.

 As for all schools (due to county admission procedures), there is no guarantee that the nursery aged children who start in the nursery class will necessarily have a full -time place in the reception year of the school.

 Applications for school admissions should be made via the Oxfordshire County Council admissions team.
 The schools’ admission arrangements and link to Oxfordshire County Council website can be found on our school website under admissions.
 We follow the OCC admissions policy.